kagnaem/kagnaem/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on a few data analysis projects on my own
+- 🔭 I’m currently working on a few data analysis projects using multiple platforms
-- 🌱 I’m currently learning R, Tableau and AI
+- 🌱 I’m currently learning advanced Python, R, Tableau and AI
 - 👯 I’m looking to collaborate on anything useful in data analytics
 - 🤔 I’m looking for help with getting more experience
 - 💬 Ask me about anything and I will try to help